Keizoh Kawano: 2000–2019: T-Square

-In 2000, bassist Toyoyuki Tanaka introduced Kawano to T-Square, a jazz fusion band he was a part of from 1981 to 1986.
-He joined the band as a support member from in the fall.
-In 2004, he and drummer Satoshi Bandoh officially joined T-Square.
+In 2004, during the tour supporting another album, 'Groove Globe', Kawano became an official member of T-Square, the same year drummer Satoshi Bandoh joined the band.
 In 2005, he joined the Kumi Adachi Club Pangea, which was formed by former T-Square drummer Hiroyuki Noritake.

-In 2011, he announced the he would be releasing his first solo album, Dreams, going on tour to commemorate the release.
+In 2011, he announced that he would be releasing his first solo album, Dreams, going on tour to commemorate the release.
 The album released on November 23, 2011, and charted at No. 211 on the Oricon charts.